johansteyn/learn/bazel/01_genrule/02_parallel/README.txt

 Whether building individually or in parallel, if nothing has changed then subsequent builds are very fast, ie. the commands (including 5 seconds sleep) are not run.

+The -s option can be used to show the steps:

+  % bazel build -s //...